Maharashtra crisis: Ask rebel ministers to return for their duties, says PIL in Bombay HC

 Nine ministers from the Shiv Sena are currently staying at a hotel in Guwahati, according to PTI.
 The rebel faction’s leader Eknath Shinde holds the portfolios of urban development and public works department.

 Chandawar contended in his petition that the rebel ministers are neglecting their duties towards citizens who elected them.
-“Instead of working for the community, these Respondents are aiming at securing personal gains by instigating internal disorder within the governance of the State,” the petition states.
+“Instead of working for the community, these Respondents are aiming at securing personal gains by instigating internal disorder within the governance of the State,” the petition stated.

 The petition demands that Shinde and other rebel ministers should be asked to resume their duties.
 Action should be taken against them for neglecting their ministerial responsibilities, it added.